Menu

 Art Club for years 3 and 4 will be held in Woodpecker Class.
 Your lovely children will be ready for collection at 4:30 at the door of Woodpecker Class (year 4) on the side playground.

 In Monday Art Club, we've been looking at the work of Richard Webber (a partner in Aardman Animations) and his company, Waaber, who specialise in stop motion animation.
 To start with, we've been specifically using the subject of Waaber's still images from his Instagram feed - simple, but expressive modelling clay figures - as inspiration for the basis of telling our own single shot stories.
-Art Club members have been modelling for one another to study how they might use the clay to replicate facial expressions and then giving a lot of thought to how they could pose their figures to illustrate a particular narrative.
-We've had such fun with them, they're very much a continuing work in progress.
+Art Club members have been modelling for one another to study how they might use the clay to replicate facial expressions and then giving a lot of thought to how they could pose their figures to illustrate a particular narrative AND orchestrating and taking their own photographs with a proper camera.
+We've had such fun with them, they've been worked on for many weeks!
 Take a look below for some construction shots and a few finished articles...

 We’ve been busy settling in our new members for the spring term; setting up our art books, updating our Spotify playlist and generally getting stuck in with our art work.
 So far this term we have made self portraits for the covers of our art books, practised drawing cartoon faces at different angles and had a go at some basic animation by making flip books (to put our cartoon faces to good use).
 The flip books have certainly been a challenge and it’s taken a Herculean demonstration of at least 2 of our school values to avoid slam dunking them into the recycling bin whilst tearing our hair out!
 They have been labour intensive, to say the least, and as a result we don’t have any photographs to share.
 Needless to say, everyone who joined in did a brilliant job - if perseverance were a school value we’d be ticking that one off too!